Liga Nacional de Cuba

-The Campeonato Nacional de Fútbol de Cuba is the top football division in Cuba.
+The Liga Nacional de Fútbol de Cuba is the top football division in Cuba.
 Currently, it is contested by 16 clubs and is divided into two tournaments – "Apertura" and "Clausura", with the last being the championship tournament.
-The champion of each tournament, decided via a playoff match ("Final"), are qualified to Supercopa Nacional de Fútbol de Cuba.
-The league currently has a fixed membership with each club being a representative of a Cuban province, which makes it one of the football leagues that does not have a promotion and relegation process.
+The champions of each tournament, decided via a playoff match ("Final"), qualify for Supercopa Nacional de Fútbol de Cuba.
+The league currently has a fixed membership with each club being a representative of a Cuban province, which makes it one of the football leagues that does not have a promotion and relegation system.